thirdweb-dev/typescript-sdk/docs/sdk.votecontractdeploymetadata.voting_period_in_blocks.md

 ## VoteContractDeployMetadata.voting\_period\_in\_blocks property

-The duration in blocks of the open voting window
+The duration in blocks of the open voting window Specified in number of blocks.
+Assuming block time of around 13.14 seconds, 1 day = 6570 blocks, 1 week = 45992 blocks.

 <b>Signature:</b>